The minimum tools a blacksmith needs are anvil, hammer and forge.

 Electric blowers relieve the smith entirely of cranking or pumping as well as the need for a helper for this task.

-So relatively simple technology reduced the need for helpers from a half dozen to one, or none.
+This relatively simple technology reduced the need for helpers from a half dozen to none.

 In practice a forge is a container to hold fuel while air is blown into the fire.
 A good forge helps focus the fire to make a hot spot efficiently and support the work in the fire.